tektoncd/hub/docs/DEPLOYMENT.md

 Open the URL in a browser.

-Note: In UI you won't be able see the resources on homepage as there are not any in the db but you should see Categories on the left side.
+Note: On UI, you should be able to see the resources on homepage and Categories on the left side.

 Update your GitHub OAuth created with the UI route in place of `Homepage URL` and `Authorization callback URL`.

-## Add resources in DB
+## Update Catalog and Catalog Refresh

+If you have added and modified catalog in the config file , then you will have to folllow following steps to see resources from catalog on Hub UI

 1. Login through the Hub UI.
-Click on `Login` on right corner and then `Sign in with GitHub/Github Enterprise`.
+Click on Login on right corner and then Sign in with GitHub/Github Enterprise.
 2. Copy the Hub Token by clicking on the user profile which is at the right corner on the Home Page
+3. Refresh the config file and you need to have `config:refresh` scope.

+   - To Refresh config file

+     ```
+       curl -X POST -H "Authorization: <access-token>" \
+       --header "Content-Type: application/json" \
+       --data '{"force": true} \
+       <api-route>/system/config/refresh
+     ```

-3. Call the Catalog Refresh API:
+4. Call the Catalog Refresh API:

    - To refresh a catalog with name